haina358/389Rfall18/week/4/writeup/README.md

 Name: Hamid Aina
 Section: 0101

-I pledge on my honor that I havie not given or received any unauthorized assistance on this assignment or examination.
+I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

 Digital acknowledgement of honor pledge: Hamid Aina